ymekdad/ymekdad/README.md

 Hi!
 This is Yassine Mekdad,

-I am a cybersecurity PhD student.
 I hold a Msc in Cryptography and Information Security and a Bsc in Computer Science and Mathematics.

 My research interest principally cover challenging security problems in Cyber-physical systems (CPS).
 In particular, the security and privacy topics in the Internet of Things (IoT), Industrial Internet-of-Things (IIoT), and Cyber-physical systems (CPS).